Graph partitioning using matrix values for preconditioning symmetric positive definite systems

-The LOBPCG algorithm is a form of a (block) three-term recurrence, which performs the local minimization of the Rayleigh quotient; see~\cite{Knyazev:01} for more details.
-The method is known to be practical for large-scale eigenvalue computations, if a good preconditioner is provided to accelerate the convergence to the desired eigenpairs.
-For all LOBPCG runs, we construct preconditioners using incomplete Cholesky (IC) factors with the drop tolerance $10^{-3}$ of matrices $L_w + \sigma I$ (for problems~(\ref{eqn:evp}),~(\ref{eqn:evp_mincut}), and~(\ref{eqn:evp_mcut})) and $L + \sigma I$ (for problem (\ref{eqn:fiedler})).
-The parameter $\sigma$ is assigned with a small value, $\sigma = 0.1$ in our examples, to ensure that the IC procedure is correctly applied to the SPD matrices.
-For problems (\ref{eqn:fiedler}), (\ref{eqn:evp_mincut}), and~(\ref{eqn:evp_mcut}), we remove the orthogonality constraints on $v$, and perform the block iteration, with the block size $2$.
-The solution is then given by the eigenpair corresponding to the second smallest eigenvalue.
-For problem~(\ref{eqn:evp}), however, we run a single vector iteration, choosing the initial guess from $\textbf{1}^{\perp}$ and ensure that the residuals are projected back to $\textbf{1}^{\perp}$ after the IC preconditioning.
-In all the tests, the LOBPCG residual norm tolerance is set to $10^{-4}$.
+The LOBPCG algorithm is a form of a (block) three-term recurrence, which locally optimizes the Rayleigh quotient; see~\cite{Knyazev:01} for more details.
+Given a suitable SPD preconditioner, the method is known to be efficient for large-scale eigenvalue computations.
+In our experiments, we construct preconditioners using IC factorization of matrices $L_w + \sigma I$ with a drop tolerance of $10^{-3}$.
+To ensure that the IC procedure is correctly applied to the SPD matrices, the parameter $\sigma$ is assigned a small positive value.
+In particular, we set $\sigma = 0.1$.